know-cujojs/know/promises/003-async-programming-2.md

 Promises are [not a new concept](http://en.wikipedia.org/wiki/Futures_and_promises), and have been implemented in many languages.
 While several implementations of the Promise concept in Javascript have been around for a while, they have started to gain more popularity recently as we start to build bigger, more complex systems that require coordinating more asynchronous tasks.

-(NOTE: Although there are [several proposed](http://wiki.commonjs.org/wiki/Promises) Promise API standards, [Promises/A+](http://promises-aplus.github.com/promises-spec/) appears to be becoming the *defacto standard*.
+(NOTE: Although there are [several proposed](http://wiki.commonjs.org/wiki/Promises) Promise API standards, [Promises/A+](http://promises-aplus.github.com/promises-spec/) is becoming the *defacto standard*.
 In any case, the basic concepts are the same: 1) Promises act as a placeholder for a result or error, 2) they provide a way to be notified when the actual result has materialized, or when a failure has occurred.)

 # The Canonical XHR Example